-The programme consists of twelve online sessions, each expected to take at least four to six weeks to implement in classrooms.
+The programme consists of twelve online units, each expected to take at least four to six weeks to implement in classrooms.

-The programme includes a resource guide Strategic issues and coaching notes for senior leaders and team leaders on how the sessions might be used making best use of the following materials.
+The programme includes a resource guide Strategic issues and coaching notes for senior leaders and team leaders on how the units might be used making best use of the following materials.

 The twelve units:

 - Putting Questioning into learning

 - Putting Imagining into learning

 - Putting Me Learning( meta learning) into learning